NTDQuan/G-Score/README.md

 Step 1: Clone the project

+> git clone git@github.com:NTDQuan/G-Score.git

+Step 2: Change the autocrlf setting

+> [!IMPORTANT]
+> Need to do this because github auto convert all the endline to CRLF (window format) which can screw the .sh file in backend so we need to change it back to LF.

+> cd G-Score

+> git rm --cached -r .             # Don’t forget the dot at the end

+> git reset --hard

+> git status

-Step 2: Go to the project folder, open cmd and use
+Step 3: Open cmd and use
 > docker compose up

 Step 3: Go to http://localhost:5173/